Nintendo 64 Architecture

 Secrets and limitations

-Because of this design, the constraints will depend on the implementation:
+Because of this design, the constraints are dictated by the overall workload:

-For those reasons, players may notice that N64 ports contain lesser-quality music or repeated scores.
-Although, a common workaround is to implement a music sequencer that ‘constructs’ samples at runtime using a pre-populated set of sounds (similar to MIDI music).
+For these reasons, players may notice that N64 ports feature lower-quality music or repeated scores.
+A common workaround is to implement a music sequencer that generates samples at runtime using a pre-populated set of sounds (resembling MIDI music).

 Operating System

 Similar to the PS1 and Saturn, N64 games are written for bare metal.
-However, there are no BIOS routines available to simplify some operations.
-As a substitute, games embed a small OS that provides a fair amount of abstraction to efficiently handle the CPU, GPU and I/O.
+However, there are no BIOS routines available to simplify hardware operations.
+As a substitute, games embed a small operating system that provides a fair amount of abstraction to efficiently manage the CPU, GPU, and I/O.

-This is not the conventional desktop OS that we may imagine at first, it’s just a micro-kernel with the smallest footprint possible that provides the following functionality:
+This is not the conventional desktop OS that we may imagine at first, it’s just a microkernel with the smallest possible footprint that offers the following functionality [29]:

-All in all, those functions are critical for organising audio, video and game logic tasks that need to work concurrently.
+All in all, these functions are critical for coordinating audio, video, and game logic tasks - all of which need to work concurrently - in an efficient manner.

-The kernel is automatically embedded by using Nintendo’s libraries.
-Additionally, if programmers decide not to include one of the libraries, the respective portion of the kernel is stripped to avoid cartridge space being wasted.
+The kernel is automatically embedded when using Nintendo’s libraries.
+Additionally, if programmers decide not to include part of the library set, the corresponding portion of the kernel is stripped to avoid wasting cartridge space.

 Boot process

 Unlike previous cartridge-based systems, the Nintendo 64 follows a sophisticated boot process to prepare all of its hardware before the actual game runs.
-This is executed as soon as the user turns on the console and it’s very similar to its CD-based contemporaries bundling a BIOS or IPL.
+This process begins as soon as the user powers on the console and is very similar to its CD-based contemporaries bundling a BIOS or IPL.

-These routines are also referred to as Initial Program Load (IPL) and work as follows [13] [14]:
+These routines are also referred to as Initial Program Loader (IPL) and work as follows [30] [31]:

 1. The user turns on the console.

-2. The PIF-NUS (a separate chip in the motherboard) subdues the main CPU into an infinite reset until PIF-NUS validates the CIC chip found in the game cartridge.
+2. The PIF-NUS (a separate chip on the motherboard) subdues the main CPU into an infinite reset until it validates the CIC chip found in the game cartridge.

-3. If the verification process has finished successfully, the CPU starts execution at 0xBFC00000.
-This address points to an internal ROM within PIF-NUS, particularly, the first boot stage called IPL1.
+3. If the verification process finishes successfully, the CPU starts execution at 0xBFC00000.
+This address points to an internal ROM within PIF-NUS, specifically the first boot stage called IPL1.

-4. IPL1 initialises part of the hardware (CPU registers, the parallel interface and the RCP) and copies the next stage (IPL2) from the internal ROM to the RSP’s memory for faster execution.
-Then, it redirects execution there.
+4. IPL1 initialises part of the hardware (CPU registers, the parallel interface, and the RCP), then copies the next stage (IPL2) from the internal ROM to the RSP’s memory for faster execution.
+It then redirects execution there.

-5. IPL2 copies the first megabyte of the game ROM into RSP memory, verifies it (using PIF) and executes it.
-This block contains the next boot stage called IPL3.
+5. IPL2 copies the first megabyte of the game ROM into RSP memory, verifies it (using the PIF-NUS), and executes it.
+This block contains the next boot stage, called IPL3.

-6. IPL3 initialises RDRAM and CPU cache.
-Afterwards, it starts the operating system (i.e. virtual memory and exception vectors), sets up the program state (i.e. stack pointer) and finally proceeds to call the starting routine of the game.
+6. IPL3 initialises RDRAM and the CPU cache.
+Afterwards, it starts the operating system (i.e. virtual memory and exception vectors), sets up the program state (i.e. stack pointer), and finally calls the game’s starting routine.

-As IPL3 is found within the game cartridge, not every game bundles the same code.
-Presumably, the variants are correlated to the CIC chip variant bundled in the cartridge.
+As IPL3 resides within the game cartridge, not every game includes the same code.
+Presumably, the variants are correlated to the CIC chip variant bundled with the cartridge.

 I/O

-As you know by now, I/O is not directly connected to the CPU, so the RCP’s third module (which I haven’t mentioned until now) serves as an I/O interface, this is the block handling communication with the CPU, controllers, game cartridge and Audio/Video DACs.
+As you know by now, I/O is not directly connected to the CPU, so the RCP’s third module - which I haven’t mentioned until now - serves as an I/O interface.
+This block handles communication with the CPU, controllers, game cartridge, and audio/video DACs.

 Accessories

-The Nintendo 64 controller includes a connector used to plug in accessories.
-Examples of commercial accessories include:
+In addition to its unorthodox shape, the Nintendo 64 controller includes a connector for plugging in accessories.
+Notable commercial examples include:

 All accessories connected to the controller are managed by the PIF-NUS, an obscure block that also handles security.
-The RCP communicates to the PIF using a ‘really slow’ (words from the programming manual) Serial bus.
+The RCP communicates to the PIF using a serial bus [35].

 Games

-Nintendo held on to the cartridge medium for storage instead of switching to optical discs.
-As a consequence, games enjoyed higher bandwidths (according to Nintendo, an average of 5 MB/sec) while also being more expensive to produce.
-The biggest cartridge found in the market has 64 MB.
+Nintendo held on to the cartridge medium for storage instead of adopting optical discs.
+As a consequence, games enjoyed higher bandwidths (an average of 5 MB/sec) while also being more expensive to manufacture.
+The largest cartridge found in the market had a capacity of 64 MB.

-Cartridges communicate to the RCP using a dedicated 16-bit bus called Parallel Bus (PBUS) or ‘Parallel Interface’ (PI).
+Cartridges interface with the RCP using a dedicated 16-bit bus known as the Parallel Bus (PBUS) or ‘Parallel Interface’ (PI) [36].

 Source Development Kit

-Libraries in the official SDK contain several layers of abstractions to command the RCP.
-For example, C structs like the Graphics Binary Interface or ‘GBI’ were designed to assemble the necessary Display lists more easily.
-The same applies to audio functions (its struct was called Audio Binary Interface or ‘ABI’).
+The libraries in the official SDK feature several layers of abstractions to command the RCP.
+For example, C structs like the Graphics Binary Interface (GBI) were designed to facilitate the assembly of Display lists [37].
+The same applies to audio functions, its struct was called Audio Binary Interface (ABI).

-In terms of microcode development, Nintendo already provided a set of microcode programs to choose from.
-However, if developers wanted to customise it, that would indeed be a challenging task: The Scalar Unit instruction set wasn’t initially documented, but later on, Nintendo changed its position and SGI finally released some documentation for microcode programming.
+In terms of microcode development, Nintendo provided a set of prewritten microcode programs to choose from.
+However, if developers wanted to customise them, that would indeed be a challenging task: the Scalar Unit instruction set wasn’t initially documented.
+Later on, however, Nintendo and SGI changed their stance and released some documentation and tools for microcode programming [38].

 Image

-An SGI Indy I found at The Centre for Computing History (Cambridge, UK) when I visited in August 2024.
+An SGI Indy I came across at The Centre for Computing History (Cambridge, UK) when I visited in August 2024.
 By comparison, this computer houses a MIPS R4400 CPU, an improved successor of the R4000 (all in all, miles ahead of the VR4300).

-Hardware used for development included workstations supplied by SGI [15], such as the Indy machine bundling an extra daughterboard called U64 that contains the hardware and I/O of the retail console.
-Tools were supplied for Windows computers as well [16].
+Hardware used for development included workstations supplied by SGI [39], such as Indy machines equipped with an extra daughterboard called U64.
+This board contained the hardware and I/O of the retail console.
+Development tools were supplied for Windows-based computers as well [40].

-Other third-party tools consisted of custom cartridges featuring a long ribbon cable that connected to the workstation.
-This cartridge fitted in a retail Nintendo 64 but included internal circuitry to redirect ‘read’ requests from the console to the workstation’s RAM.
-The deployment/debugging process was carried out by transferring a copy of the game to RAM and then when the console was switched on, it would start reading from there.
+Furthermore, there were third-party tools such as custom cartridges housing a long ribbon cable that connected to the workstation.
+These cartridges fitted in a retail Nintendo 64 but incorporated internal circuitry to redirect ‘read’ requests from the console to the workstation’s RAM.
+The deployment and debugging process involved transferring a copy of the game into RAM so that, upon powering the console, it would start reading from there.

 The alternative medium